vocdoni/docs/src/architecture/smart-contracts/process.md

 # Process Contract

 A process is the building block around which governance is made in Vocdoni.
-Simmilarly to an Operating System, think of the Processes contract like a Kernel that receives syscall's to spawn a new governance process.
+Similarly to an Operating System, think of the Processes contract like a Kernel that receives syscalls to spawn a new governance process.

-Governance processes span across three diferent components: the Ethereum smart contract, IPFS to ditribute [the vote metadata](/architecture/data-schemes/process?id=process-metadata) and the [Vochain](/architecture/services/vochain).
+Governance processes span across three different components: the Ethereum smart contract, IPFS to ditribute [the vote metadata](/architecture/data-schemes/process?id=process-metadata) and the [Vochain](/architecture/services/vochain).

 Processes follow a declarative fashion.
 The expected behavior is declared on the smart contract for integrity and the the Layer 2 blockchain (called [Vochain](/architecture/services/vochain)) reacts according to the current settings.